 Coming up ahead, there’s details on how to deal with sugar cravings.
 Cutting your intake of asparatame or high fructose corn syrup can be made much easier with a simple supplement that can dramatically reduce withdrawal problems.

-Replacing Diet Coke with Healthier Alternatives
+Replacing Diet Sola with Healthier Alternatives

 That said, like most addictions, the psychological component of habitual patterns should not be overlooked.
 If you notice the circumstances in which you usually drink soda, you’ll likely see familiar patterns and triggers.
 It’s these patterns and triggers that we look to become more aware of, so when they arise we can be ready to replace it with a healthier alternative.

 It’s almost always far easier to replace an addiction rather than just stopping it cold turkey.
 It’s often suggested in other resources on diet soda addiction to just ‘drink more water’.
-While this is good advice and dehydration may be an element of why people reach for a Coke, plain water itself just doesn’t seem like a close enough replacement for the familiar fizz and sharpness of cola.
+While this is good advice and dehydration may be an element of why people reach for a soda, plain water itself just doesn’t seem like a close enough replacement for the familiar fizz and sharpness of cola.

 The next step in breaking diet cola addiction is finding a good soda alternative.
 Ahead are two posts on the easiest way to replace soda and healthy soda alternatives that are all about how to do that, with soda replacements that are full of antioxidants and actually very good for you.